ctnava/rxtechnotes/healthcare_coverage.md

 - The prescription is for a **new work-related injury**.

 > 📍 Always check for California-specific reject messages or override codes when submitting workers’ comp claims.

-### 💲 Reimbursement, Pricing, & Billing Models

-Understanding how prescriptions are priced and reimbursed is essential for pharmacy technicians, especially when dealing with insurance billing, patient copays, or third-party rejections.

-### Pricing & Fees

-- **Average Wholesale Price (AWP)** is a published "sticker" price used as a pricing reference.
-It is **not** the actual price pharmacies pay, but is used to calculate reimbursements in many contracts.
-- **Wholesale Acquisition Cost (WAC)** is the manufacturer’s list price to wholesalers.
-It is typically lower than AWP but still does **not** reflect discounts or rebates.
-It is also used more in pricing negotiations than in routine claims reimbursement.
-- **National Average Drug Acquisition Cost (NADAC)** is a **federal pricing benchmark** based on actual invoice data collected from retail community pharmacies.
-It represents what pharmacies **typically pay** for a drug and is used by **Medicaid** for fair reimbursement.
-NADAC is published weekly by CMS and reflects real-world costs more accurately than AWP or WAC.
-- **Dispensing Fee** is a fixed amount paid to the pharmacy by the insurer to cover the professional services involved in preparing and dispensing a prescription.
-This includes tasks such as verifying the prescription, reviewing drug interactions, labeling, and patient counseling.
-This is added to the drug cost in most reimbursement formulas.
-Medicaid programs and PBMs each have different dispensing fee rates.
-These are fixed by contract and may differ between generics, brands, and 340B drugs.

-#### Reimbursement

-As a cost-containment strategy, insurers will pay the lowest of:

-- **Maximum Allowable Cost (MAC)** is the maximum reimbursable amount that a PBM will set for a generic drug or group of equivalent drugs.
-If a pharmacy’s acquisition cost exceeds the MAC, it may lose money on the transaction unless it charges the patient the difference.
-- **Usual and Customary (U&C / UCR) Price** is the "cash" or "retail" price that a pharmacy would charge a cash-paying customer for a given prescription.
-Insurers compare this price to their negotiated rates.
-- **Contracted Reimbursement Formula** refers to the specific pricing agreement between the pharmacy and the PBM or third-party payer.
-These terms vary by payer and are confidential, but typically includes a base rate such as **[ingredient cost + dispensing fee]** or **[average wholesale price (AWP) minus a percentage + fee]**.

-> - **🦅 Medicare Part D** plans negotiate their own contracted rates with pharmacies.
-They do **not** use MAC pricing but rely on **plan-specific reimbursement formulas**.
-> - **🐻 Medi-Cal** uses **NADAC + $10.05 dispensing fee** for most outpatient drugs dispensed at retail pharmacies.
-This is subject to change based on the state budget and CMS rules.
-> - **🦅 340B Drug Pricing Program** allows eligible entities (e.g., certain clinics and hospitals) to purchase outpatient drugs at significant discounts.
-When a 340B drug is billed to Medicaid, special **carve-out** rules apply to avoid duplicate discounts.
-> - 🛡️ Pharmacy technicians must identify if a prescription is 340B-eligible and follow proper billing procedures.
-Billing a 340B drug through Medicaid without correct flags can violate federal law.

 ### 🔁 The Billing Cycle